-New York Mom, Expecting Shipment Of Toys In The Mail, Gets Seven Pounds Of Marijuana Instead
+New York Mom Expecting Shipment Of Toys In The Mail, Gets Seven Pounds Of Marijuana Instead

 That lack of oversight has almost certainly led to some postal employees stealing pot from their workplaces.
 According to a U.S. News and World Report analysis of a USPS report on the problem, it’s almost a sure thing that postal workers have stolen at least some of that pot that sat around unguarded.
 However, that’s proven impossible to confirm, since the original USPS report is so heavily redacted.

-However, it’s no secret that some postal workers have stolen pot from their workplaces, and have paid the price for it.
+However, it’s no secret that some postal workers have stolen pot from their workplaces and have paid the price for it.
 In Illinois, for example, two workers were charged with stealing 16 packages suspected of containing pot.
 Similarly, in Washington, D.C., three postal workers were accused of taking bribes to ensure that packages containing marijuana would be delivered.

-Back in New York, Marks turned the seven pounds of pot she inadvertently receivedin to Columbia County Sheriff’s Department.
+Back in New York, Marks turned the seven pounds of pot she inadvertently received to Columbia County Sheriff’s Department.
 Meanwhile, she says she hopes this turn of events teaches her children a lesson.

 “As a parent, if you get a product or anything delivered to you and you know something’s not right, call the authorities and have them come check it out because you just never know.”